 After Thanksgiving, our refrigerator is filled with endless leftovers.
 To some this may be annoying, but to me it is heaven!
 Yes, I’m that person who loves to relive Thanksgiving over and over again.
-However, I understand that leftovers can only last for so long.
+However, I understand that leftovers can only last for what seems like forever.
 My heart hurts when food is thrown away, so I wanted to share one of the ways that I get a second wind from the most famous Thanksgiving item, the turkey.

 This turkey pot pie is simple to make, can be frozen, and is a great way to extend the fruit from all the hard work that went into making your Thanksgiving meal.